 The conscience is not necessary in the evolutionary processes of Darwin.
 In fact, it is an annoyance to the premise that the strong survive by overcoming the weak.
 In the animal kingdom we do not see a conscience, nor regret for harsh or aggressive actions.
 These behaviors are normal and expected, only by human beings.

-The presence of an innate knowledge the is unique to human beings, is a stunning indication of our origin.
+The presence of innate knowledge is unique to human beings, and is a stunning indication of our origin.

 God claims that He made us in His Image.
 He is perfect in moral behavior and He created each one of us as moral beings.
 From our beginning, we were created with a righteous and perfect moral code.
 It was only after the fall when experience in both good and evil presented a problem with mans moral compass.

 Morality is not understood as necessary but that human beings naturally expect morality.
 For example: we might take something that does not belong to us, while we feel extreme offense at having something of ours taken by another.

 Human beings often have difficulty with forgiveness or grace in the face of offenses committed by another, while pleading for mercy and forgiveness when they have done the offending.